OfficeDev/Microsoft-Teams-Samples/samples/app-identity-linking-with-sso/nodejs/README.md

 ![Tab](Images/Tab.png)

-- Click on `Connect to facebook` or `Connect to google` button you will be redirected to login page.
-Provide your facebook/google credentials.
+- Click on `Connect to facebook` or `Connect to google` button you will be redirected to login page.Provide your facebook/google credentials.
 - Once you get login successfully your details will be shown in the card.

 Messaging Extention mapping